keptn/keptn.github.io/content/docs/0.11.x/reference/bridge/oauth/index.md

 link="./assets/oauth-flow.png"
 caption="Authentication flow with identity provider" width="800px">}}

-Keptn Bridge should check the existence of the identity provider and also validate responses obtained from it.
+Keptn Bridge will check the existence of the identity provider and also validate responses obtained from it.
 For example, next are requests and responses the Keptn Bridge can expect from the identity provider.

 *To obtain discovery request:*

 ```
-Request :
+Bridge Request :

-   Get <identity_provider>/.well-known/openid-configuration
+   GET <identity_provider>/.well-known/openid-configuration

-Response :
+OIDC Provider Response :

   {
    "issuer": <issuer>,